 Due to the different nature of the dataset and the types of interventions, students, and schools included, our approach to the analysis of Investment Tracking System End-of-Cycle items was somewhat different.
 We did restrict the sample to schools that had any investments in the Investment Tracking System to avoid comparisons with schools that may have had similar investments but from alternative funding sources which would not have been captured in the Investment Tracking System.
-We included all students in all schools which had at least one active investment item in the Investment (s).
+We included all students in all schools which had at least one active investment item in the Investment Tracking System, regardless of whether the students were the intended beneficiaries of the investment(s).
 This provided a suitable comparison group of students who are not identified as targets of any particular investments.
 We used dummy coding so that all coefficients are interpreted as relative to students receiving no intervention.
 From a policymaking perspective, the question of whether an investment strategy works across multiple sites is of greater interest than, for instance, whether funding an assistant principal at one particular school improves student achievement, so we combined similar or identical investments across schools as a single investment and included school fixed effects in our preferred models to capture school-level heterogeneity.